mui/mui-x/docs/data/tree-view/rich-tree-view/expansion/expansion.md

 ## Limit expansion to icon container

-The demo below shows how to trigger the expansion interaction just by clicking on the icon container instead of the whole Tree Item content.
+You can use the `expansionTrigger` prop to decide if the expansion interaction should be triggered by clicking on the icon container instead of the whole Tree Item content.

-{{"demo": "IconExpansionTreeView.js", "defaultCodeOpen": false}}
+{{"demo": "IconExpansionTreeView.js"}}

 ## Imperative API